michielvoo/docker/powershell-sdk/Readme.md

-# ci/powershell
+# powershell-sdk

-Docker image for continuous integration of PowerShell modules
+Docker image for development of PowerShell modules

 Compatible with Azure Pipelines